There are a million and 1 weight loss theories, programs, diets, and supplements out there today.

 My views on fruits and vegetables were changing, and ultimately fruit won out over my trainer.
 I quickly traded in my high protein diet for a high carb diet that included protein.

-Kris Carr, author of Crazy Sexy Cancer & Crazy Sexy Diet and personally kicked cancer's ass with a high carb diet, includes this excerpt from Dr. Alejandro Junger on the subject:
+Kris Carr, author of Crazy Sexy Cancer & Crazy Sexy Diet, includes this excerpt from Dr. Alejandro Junger on the subject:

 If carbs go missing, the body uses stored fat as the next best fuel.
 When fatty acids are broken down by the liver and kidneys to be used for fuel, ketone bodies are one of the by-products.
 The presence of ketone bodies results in a condition known as ketosis.
 A low level of ketosis, created by fasting briefly, by going on a very low calorie diet, or even in the morning after not eating overnight, is common.
 The body is designed to use ketones as a temporary solution to a shortage of glucose.
 Being constantly in ketosis, however, can make your blood acidic, because the molecular composition of ketones resembles alcohol.